What to Eat in Telok Blangah: Food Guide

-Singapore boasts of over a dozen of fishball noodles stores.
+Singapore boasts of over a dozen fishball noodles stores.
 It constantly sprouts in every district.
-In fact, it is one of the best gems when finding what to eat in Telok Blangah.
+It is one of the best gems when finding what to eat in Telok Blangah.

-Among the long list of food stalls selling this dish, Song Heng Fishball Noodles is a famous name.
-An evident proof of this is being consistent for garnering the longest queue.
+Song Heng Fishball Noodles is a famous name among the long list of food stalls selling this dish.
+An evident proof of this is being consistent in garnering the longest queue.
 The friendly stall owner is a bonus.
 That’s why customers are patient enough to wait for their turn.

 Song Heng’s signature dish is the Dry Fishball Noodles.
 Every plate has a mixture of spring mee pok and pork lard.
-Also, there is a concoction of soy sauce, vinegar, and chilli that blends well with the other ingredients.
+Also, a concoction of soy sauce, vinegar, and chilli blends well with the other ingredients.
 The soup is delicious and peppery.
-Plus, the six handmade bouncy fishballs completes the whole meal.
+Plus, the six handmade bouncy fishballs complete the whole meal.